“We are the lucky ones”

 “It’s not cancer” quite quickly became as useful refrain, as I began to measure all my problems by this new yardstick, I found that I didn’t really have any significant problems apart from the cancer.

-But there was still the issue of the bad post to solve.
+But there was still the issue of the bad mail to solve.
 Even though I had come to realise that that it was nonsense, and that it had to stop, I’d got so good at doing it, and it had become such an established routine, that it had become almost involuntary.

 The solution that I ultimately arrived at worked perfectly, but not for the reasons that I originally anticipated.
 I forced myself to leave the mail overnight, checking it in the morning on my way to work, rather than in the evening when I got back from work.
 I thought that this would make me worry less, because if there was any mail that I need to respond to, I could do so immediately by phone that morning, rather than worry myself to sleep about it in the evening.